Feibs/number/README.md

 - Sample #2 = If the number is 30 then the reverse is 3 (not 03) and the difference is 27
 - Sample #3 = If the number is 1.2 or 1,2 then only shows 12 and the reverse is 21, while the difference is 9

+## Assumption

+- The reverse of a single digit is the digit itself, thus the difference will be 0
+- The maximum input is a 15-digits number

 ## Run Locally

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).